 Jeffrey Burds is Associate Professor of History specializing in Modern Russian and East European History.
 He has written extensively on the basis of more than twenty years of research in East European archives, focusing on themes like World War II, the Holocaust, and espionage in the early Cold War era.
 He leads a Dialogue of Civilizations entitled “From Fascism to Communism to Post-Communism in Eastern Europe,” which offers a hands-on introduction to East European Jewish history, with visits to Budapest (Hungary), Krakow, Warsaw and Gdansk (Poland).
 His books include Holocaust in Rovno: The Massacre at Sosenki Forest, November 1941 (translated into Russian, Ukrainian and Polish), Espionage and Nationalism, as well as a book on the Soviet secret police in Ukraine.
 He has received grants from the Yad Vashem, the U.S. Holocaust Memorial Museum, the Holocaust Educational Foundation, the Harry Frank Guggenheim Foundation, IREX, Fulbright-Hayes, the Social Science Research Council, and the National Research Council.
 In 2014, he presented the Joseph and Rebecca Meyerhoff lecture at the U.S. Holocaust Memorial Museum: “Communist Collaborators and the German Occupation in Soviet Zones, 1941-1943.”
 Professor Burds regularly offers a seminar, HIST3336 Borderlands: World War II in Eastern Europe.

 Sigalit Davis holds a dual degree in Education and Hebrew Language from the Hebrew University of Jerusalem.
 She is a linguist and an expert in the history and development of the Hebrew language and has developed numerous curricula and approaches to the instruction of Hebrew.
-She has taught Hebrew and Jewish studies using diverse frameworks within various educational settings over the past 28 years and teaches Elementary Hebrew Levels 1 and 2 (HBRW 1101 and 1102), and Independent Study (HBRW 4993) for advanced students of Hebrew.
+She has taught Hebrew and Jewish studies using diverse frameworks within various educational settings over the past 30 years and teaches Elementary Hebrew Levels 1 and 2 (HBRW 1101 and 1102), Intermediate Hebrew Levels 1 and 2 (HBRW 2101 and 2102), and Independent Study (HBRW 4993) for advanced students of Hebrew.

 Jonathan Kaufman joined Northeastern University in 2015 as Professor and Director in the School of Journalism.
 Prior to joining Northeastern, he held senior positions at Bloomberg News, The Wall Street Journal, and The Boston Globe.
 He is a Pulitzer Prize-winning reporter, editor, and author of three books focusing on the Jewish experience in modern times: Broken Alliance: The Turbulent Times Between Blacks and Jews in America, A Hole in the Heart of the World: Being Jewish in Eastern Europe and the newly published The Last Kings of Shanghai.

 William Miles is Professor of Political Science and is the author of Zion in the Desert: American Jews in Israel’s Reform Kibbutzim, Jews of Nigeria: An Afro-Judaic Odyssey, and Afro-Jewish Encounters: From Timbuktu to the Indian Ocean and Beyond, and co-editor of In the Shadow of Moses: New Jewish Movements in Africa and the Diaspora.
 Currently he is working on Another Israel, a linguistic memoir based on his extended sojourn in a Druze village in the Upper Galilee.
-Professor Miles has also published on the Jewish experience in the French Antilles, French language use among Jews and Arabs, local voting patterns in the Arab sector, the electoral strength of religious parties, and how Israeli geography classes teach about the nation’s boundaries.
+Professor Miles has also published on the Jewish experience in the French Antilles, French language use among Jews and Arabs, local voting patterns in the Israeli Arab sector, the electoral strength of religious parties, and how Israeli geography classes teach about the nation’s boundaries.
 Prof. Miles convened the first-ever international symposium on Third World Views of the Holocaust and is currently the lead collaborator on an American Academy of Jewish Research cross-institutional grant on the topic Jews in Muslim and Shared Diasporas.
+Most recently, he has received a Global Scholar Award from the Fulbright program to conduct research on brain drain reversal policies as they concern Jewish emigrés from Israel, India and Morocco.
 His courses include Religion and Politics (POLS 2370).